Types of Supraventricular Tachycardia - Topic Overview

-tachycardia (MAT) is an abnormal, rapid rhythm that occurs most commonly in
+tachycardia is an abnormal, rapid rhythm that occurs most commonly in older people who have COPD (chronic obstructive pulmonary disease) and heart failure.

 rhythm, three or more different areas of the atrium initiate extra heartbeats.